Dhii/cqrs-resource-model-interface/README.md

 ## Details

-[`SelectCapableInterface`] - Interface for objects that can retrieve records from storage.
+[`SelectCapableInterface`] - Interface for objects that can retrieve records from storage, optionally limiting the result to only records that satisfy a given condition.

-[`InsertCapableInterface`] - Interface for objects that can insert records into storage.
+[`InsertCapableInterface`] - Interface for objects that can insert one or more records into storage.
+Various container types are supported.

-[`UpdateCapableInterface`] - Interface for objects that can update records in storage.
+[`UpdateCapableInterface`] - Interface for objects that can update records in storage, optionally limited to records that satisfy a given condition.

-[`DeleteCapableInterface`] - Interface for objects that can delete records from storage.
+[`DeleteCapableInterface`] - Interface for objects that can delete records from storage, optionally limited to records that satisfy a given condition.

 [`SelectCapableInterface`]: src/SelectCapableInterface.php
 [`InsertCapableInterface`]: src/InsertCapableInterface.php